 Because the patent position of biopharmaceutical companies involves complex legal and factual questions, we cannot predict the validity and enforceability of patents with certainty.
 Our issued patents and the issued patents of our licensees or licensors may not provide us with any competitive advantages or may be held invalid or unenforceable as a result of legal challenges by third parties.
-Thus, any patents that we own or license from others may not provide any protection against competitors.
-Our pending patent applications, those we may file in the future or those we may license from third parties may not result in patents being issued.
+Thus, any patents that we own or license from others may not provide us with any competitive advantages against competitors.
+Our pending patent applications, those we may license from third parties may not result in patents being issued.
 If these patents are issued, they may not provide us with proprietary protection or competitive advantages against competitors with similar technology.
 The degree of future protection to be afforded by our proprietary rights is uncertain because legal means afford only limited protection and may not adequately protect our rights or permit us to gain or keep our competitive advantage.

 Patent rights are territorial; thus, the patent protection we do have will only extend to those countries in which we have issued patents.
 Even so, the laws of certain countries do not protect our intellectual property rights to the same extent as do the laws of the United States.
 For example, the patent laws of China and India are relatively new and are not as developed as are older, more established patent laws of other countries.
 Competitors may successfully challenge our patents, produce similar drugs or products that do not infringe our patents, or produce drugs in countries where we have not applied for patent protection or that do not respect our patents.
-Furthermore, it is not possible to know the scope of claims that will be allowed in published applications and it is also not possible to know which claims of granted patents, if any, will be deemed enforceable in a court of law.
+Furthermore, it is not possible to know which claims of granted patents, if any, will be deemed enforceable in a court of law.